Ponsen/cordova-plugin-abi-filter/README.md

 # About

-This plugin adds a gradle file to your android project.
+This plugin adds a gradle file to your cordova android project.
 Depending on your configuration it causes your build to have only your specified ABI libraries.

 ## Install